peterhajas/MobileNotifier/Readme.md

 KennyTM - github.com/kennytm - for his decompiled headers

 Jay Freeman - saurik.com - for MobileSubstrate, Cydia, Cycript, Veency and countless other gifts to the community

+Kyle Adams - @iamkyleadams - for his work on the user interface for the project and prerelease testing